Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Preliminaries

 \end{proof}

 \begin{example} Consider the function $f \colon \RR^{2} \rightarrow \RR$, defined as:

-where $f_{1}(t) = \frac{t^{2}}{1+t^{2}}$ and $f_{2}(x_1, x_2)=\frac{1}{4N} \sum_{i=1}^{N} \left( a_{i} \sin(b_{i} x_1)^{2}+c_{i} \cos(d_{i} x_2)^{2} \right)$, with $N=10$.
+where $\ft(t) = \frac{t^{2}}{1+t^{2}}$ and $\fh(x_1, x_2)=\frac{1}{4N} \sum\limits_{i=1}^{N} \left( a_{i} \sin(b_{i} x_1)^{2}+c_{i} \cos(d_{i} x_2)^{2} \right)$, with $N=10$.
 Here, ${a_{i}}$ and ${c_{i}}$ are independently and uniformly distributed on $[0, 20]$, while ${b_{i}}$ and ${d_{i}}$ are independently and uniformly distributed on $[-25, 25]$.
 The function is illustrated on the left side of Figure \ref{fig1}.

-By Lemma \ref{prop1}, this function is $\frac{1}{1+R^{2}}$-quasar-convex on the ball centered at the origin with radius $R$, since $f_{1}$ is $\frac{1}{1+R^{2}}$-quasar-convex on $[-R,R]$, independent of the specific form of $f_{2}$.
-Note that this function is similar to the one introduced in \cite{hermant2024study}, with the main difference being that our function $f_{2}$ remains positive and not lower-bounded by $1$, whereas $f_1$ is not strongly quasar-convex.
-Moreover, for any fixed direction, it behaves like $c f_{1}(\|x\|)$, where $c$ is a constant.
-However, since $f_{2}$ is a linear combination of high-frequency trigonometric functions, it can exhibit highly non-convex behavior.
-This is evident when examining the segment between two arbitrary points $u$ and $v$ that does not contain the minimizer, as shown on the left side of Figure \ref{fig1}.
+\cris{Since $\ft$ is $\tfrac{2}{1+R^{2}}$-quasar-convex on $[-R,R]$, by Proposition \ref{prop1} (see Example \ref{Example 5}), the function $f$ is also $\tfrac{1}{1+R^{2}}$-quasar-convex on the ball centered at the origin with radius $R$, for any $\fh$ that satisfies the assumptions of Proposition \ref{prop1}.
+Note that this construction is similar to the one introduced in \cite{hermant2024study}, with the main difference being that here $\ft$ is only quasar-convex and $\fh$ is nonnegative, while in their case $\hat{\ft}_{1}(t)=t^{2}$ is strongly convex and $\hat{\fh}_{2}=\fh+1$ is lower bounded by $1$.
+Moreover, for any fixed direction, meaning that $c=\tfrac{x}{\|x\|}$ is constant, the function behaves like $\fh(c)\cdot \ft(\|x\|)$.
+However, since $\fh$ is a linear combination of high-frequency trigonometric functions, it can exhibit highly non-convex behavior.
+This is evident when examining the level set of a segment between two arbitrary points $u$ and $v$ that does not contain the minimizer, as shown on the left side of Figure \ref{fig1}.}

 \end{example}

 A differentiable function $f\colon \RR^{p} \to \RR$ is said to be (\cite[Definition 1]{hinder2020near}) $\Gamma$-weakly smooth with respect to $x^{*} \in \argmin\limits_{x\in\RR^{p}} f(x),$ if for any $x \in \RR^{p}$, we have